AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/example-apps/react-app.md

 + `src/components/Adventures.js`

-    Invokes `getAllAdventures()` from `src/api/persistedQueries.js`  and displays the returned adventures in a list.
+    Invokes `getAdventuresByActivity(..)` from `src/api/usePersistedQueries.js` and displays the returned adventures in a list.

 + `src/components/AdventureDetail.js`

     Invokes the `getAdventureBySlug(..)` using the `slug` param passed in via the adventure selection on the `Adventures` component, and displays the details of a single adventure.

 ### Environment variables

 Several [environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables) are used to connect to an AEM environment.
 Default connects to AEM Publish running at `http://localhost:4503`.
-To change the AEM connection update the `.env.development` file:
+Update the `.env.development` file, to change the AEM connection :

 + `REACT_APP_HOST_URI=http://localhost:4502`: Set to AEM target host
 + `REACT_APP_GRAPHQL_ENDPOINT=/content/graphql/global/endpoint.json`: Set the GraphQL endpoint path.
 This is not used by this React app, since this app only uses persisted queries.